 About Rate Quotes

-Getting a Rate Quote before receiving all your information may be misleading, so let us start with the real basics.
+Getting a mortgage rate quote before receiving all your information may be misleading, so let us start with the real basics.

 Below is a list of items that will have an impact on your rate.